lmcnulty4/d3dragSelector/README.md

 - "rect"
 - "circle"

 Please note that the plugin does not yet support elements that have been rotated or skewed.
-It does, however, support elements that have been translated.
+It does, however, support elements that have been translated or scaled.

 ### **_selectedClass_**
 *Required*